Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition: Abstract

 \section{Abstract}

-The 2015 Paris Agreement on global warming specifies national objectives for the reduction of greenhouse gas emissions.
 In support of Switzerland's energy and climate strategy for 2050, researchers investigate scenarios for the transition of energy systems towards a higher share of renewables, assessing their social, environmental and economic impact.
 Their results guide stakeholders and policy makers in designing resilient and sustainable systems.
-Political scientists use surveys to quantify public acceptance of energy policy, but the complexity and long time horizon of the subject creates difficulties, both for researchers in posing contextually relevant questions, and for respondents in assimilating enough information to give meaningful answers.
-A population survey was therefore augmented with an online serious game in which players experience an accurate simulation of current and future energy provision and manage transition towards a sustainable future.
-This interactive environment allows better informed and engaged decisions, and provides richer information on public opinion.
-In this paper we motivate and describe the design of the game and report initial findings on player characteristics and engagement.
+A crucial condition to successfully implement these solution in the real-world is that the population supports these transitions.
+Social scientists have identified the high complexity of energy systems and energy policy as one reason why popular support for the implementation of the energy transition is often limited.
+This paper proposes serious gaming as a novel approach to inform and sensitize a broader public for the transition of the energy system in Switzerland.
+We motivate and describe the design of an online game in which players experience an accurate simulation of current and future energy provision and manage transition towards a sustainable future.
+We present the embedding of this serious game into a large-scale population survey and report findings on player characteristics and engagement.
 We show that a serious game can successfully attract participants from diverse societal groups and highlight the challenge of balancing complexity and entertainment.